fbcotter/dataset_loading/docs/imagequeue.rst

     img_queue.get_batch(<batch_size>)

 Calling the start_loaders method spins up <num> threads to pull from the file queue and write to the image queue.
-See the :py:func:`ImgQueue.start_loaders` docstring for more info on the parameters you have here, but note that this is where you set:
+See the :py:meth:`ImgQueue.start_loaders <dataset_loading.core.ImgQueue.start_loaders>` docstring for more info on the parameters you have here, but note that this is where you set: